 McCullough collaborated directly with music legend Prince during one of his most successful times in his career including the gold RIAA rated (over $1MM sales) "Gett Off", "Diamonds and Pearls" and "Sexy M.F" home videos.
 Topping over 36 credits with over a dozen live concerts and possibly the most filmed credits with the Prince ever.

 McCullough was the creator, writer, and director for R.J.
-Reynolds Thunder Theater 70mm NASCAR experience film 100% and No Bull, described as the world's largest mobile theater and first of its kind immersive in-theater effects - now known as 4-D.
+Reynolds Thunder Theater 70mm NASCAR experience film "100%" and "No Bull".
+First of it';s kind ever, the film's described as the world's largest mobile theater and first of its kind immersive in-theater effects - now known as 4-D.